lbrn/new-jekyll-lbrn/_posts/2018-10-24-LBRN-Bioinformatics_FallWinter_Course.md

 ---

 <p>Please see the following link for information on the LBRN/CCT Fall/Winter Bioinformatics Program:</p>
-### Registration Deadline, Monday October 29, 2018.
+### Extended Registration Deadline, Thursday, November 1, 2018.

 <!--more-->